npretor/npretor_udacity_deepRL/README.md

 # npretor_udacity_deepRL

-## This Deep Q network maps the 37 state spaces of the Unity environment to a best policy for choosing the 4 possible actions in the environment.
-More detail is given in the [report](Report.md).
+<b><i>This Deep Q network maps the 37 state spaces of the Unity environment to a best policy for choosing the 4 possible actions in the environment.
+More detail is given in the [report](Report.md). </b></i> The majority of the project code is taken from this Unity project: https://github.com/udacity/Value-based-methods

 # 1. Installation